nowei/advent-of-code/README.md

 18 - parsing nested lists is kind of tedious, but applying rules and seeing results is cool 19 - directions are hard, even if limited to 3d and at 90 degree angles 21 - Exponential combinations so using memory to store results, basically dp (tabulation) and expressing the state space, but there's a lot of state so it should be done carefully.
 Just keeps branching and adding on each step.
 22 - How do we keep track of space and what is the best way to split and keep track of split space?
-I just ended up splitting up intersected boxes by splitting top and bottom, then front and back, then left and right.
+I just ended up splitting up intersected boxes by splitting top and bottom, then front and back, then left and right. - Something to keep in mind: If processing from reverse, if it's on, it'll always stay on.
+If it's off, then it will always stay off.
+So we only need to consider new volumes that haven't been carved out yet.
 23 - Basically a search problem if you don't know what you're doing (me).
 I ended up doing an A* search with a heuristic being the cost to get out + cost to move to the right place + cost to get in.
 Runtime was a bit bad, but it worked.